Seabourn World Cruises: 129 nights from Los Angeles with Seabourn Sojourn

 Hobart

-There, tourists have the opportunity to admire beautiful views and enjoy a wide range of outdoor activities.
-For this reason the city is considered the ideal destination both for nature and sport lovers.
-For example, Mount Wellington offers panoramic views of the city and is a popular spot for hiking, mountain biking, and sightseeing.
-Hobart is known for its vibrant arts scene, with numerous galleries, theaters, and cultural events.
+Tourists have the opportunity to admire splendid views and to practice a wide range of outdoor activities.
+For this reason, the city is considered the ideal destination for both nature and sports lovers.
+Mount Wellington, for example, offers a panoramic view of the city and is a well-known place for hiking, mountain biking and sightseeing.
+Hobart is known for its lively art scene, with numerous galleries, theaters and cultural events.
+The city hosts several important events and festivals, such as the Taste of Tasmania, the Dark Mofo and the Sydney to Hobart Yacht Race.

 Portland